Can You Get Botox While Breastfeeding?

 • When it is necessary to undergo Botox for medical reasons rather than cosmetic reasons, it is advised that the mother should stop nursing the child.

 The potential risks of breastfeeding after a Botox injection outweigh the benefits of the injection.
-It is necessary to understand the risks and side effects of using Botox during breastfeeding so that you can decide for yourself.
+It is necessary to understand the risks and side effects of using Botox and breastfeeding so that you can decide for yourself.

 Should Breastfeeding Moms Get Botox?